freenas/freenas-docs/userguide/install.rst

 To boot into the previous version of the operating system, use the up or down arrow to select it and press :kbd:`Enter`.

-If a boot device fails and the system no longer boots, don't panic.
+If a boot device fails and the system no longer boots, do not panic.
 The data is still on the disks and there is still a copy of the saved configuration.
 The system can be recovered with a few steps: